Hemedbz/VT_tool/README.md

 # VT_tool
-command line tool to access Virus Toal API (w/Python3)
+command line tool to access Virus Total API (w/Python3)

-## Modules
-- `parser` interacts with command line
-- `cache` defines the Cache class, which interacts with local json file
-- `vt_analyzer` defines VTAnalyzer class, which interacts with API
-- `exceptions` defines all exceptions in module
-- `integration` integrates all of the above to one flow function
--  `main` is the file to use

 ## How to use
 in command line, run with python3,